Introducing YOUR wedding pianist in France

-Looking for a wedding pianist in France?
+Looking for an English-speaking wedding pianist in southwest France?
 Someone who can play during the ceremony, then afterwards for cocktails?
-And maybe accompany a wedding guest who wants to sing?
-And who plays with a cellist, double-bass player, a jazz singer, a five-piece rock/pop cover band, and a blues band?
+And who plays with a cellist, double-bass player, jazz singer, and five-piece rock/pop cover band?

 Have a listen while you read on